rfo909/CFT/doc/Doc.md

 # CFT / ConfigTool

 ```
-Last updated: 2020-12-27 RFO
+Last updated: 2021-01-14 RFO
-v2.2.1
+v2.2.3
 ```
 # Introduction

-CFT is an interactive programmable environment for automation.
+**CFT is an interactive programmable environment for automation.**

 Automating tasks is done by creating functions, which are named sequences of code.
 Functions call each other, as well as a library of global functions, and functions